Falklands War: Diplomatic activity

 The tempo of operations increased throughout the first half of May as the United Nations' attempts to mediate a peace were rejected by the Argentines.
-The final British negotiating position was presented to Argentina by UN Secretary General Pérez de Cuéllar on 18 May 1982.
+The final British negotiating position was presented to Argentina by UN Secretary-General Javier Pérez de Cuéllar on 18 May 1982.
 In it, the British abandoned their previous "red-line" that British administration of the islands should be restored on the withdrawal of Argentine forces, as supported by United Nations Security Council Resolution 502.

 Instead, it proposed a UN administrator should supervise the mutual withdrawal of both Argentine and British forces, then govern the islands in consultation with the representative institutions of the islands, including Argentines, although no Argentines lived there.
 Reference to "self-determination" of the islanders was dropped and the British proposed that future negotiations over the sovereignty of the islands should be conducted by the UN.
 However, the proposals were rejected by the Argentines on the same day.